 Direct trauma to the tailbone is the most common cause of coccydynia, and usually leads to inflammation surrounding the coccyx, which contributes to pain and discomfort.

 There are many cases reported in which pain begins with no identifiable origin (called idiopathic coccydynia).

-- Hypermobility, or too much movement of the coccyx puts added stress on the joint between the sacrum and coccyx and on the coccyx itself.
-Too much mobility can also pull the pelvic floor muscles that attach to the coccyx, resulting in tailbone and pelvic pain.
+- Hypermobility, or too much movement of the coccyx, puts added stress on the joint between the sacrum and coccyx and on the coccyx itself.
+Too much mobility can also pull the pelvic floor muscles attached to the coccyx, resulting in tailbone and pelvic pain.

 - In rare cases, part of the sacrococcygeal joint may become dislocated at the front or back of the tailbone, causing coccyx pain.

 The above factors may result from an injury to the coccyx, or may develop as idiopathic coccydynia.

 - 1 Maigne JY, Doursounian L, and Chatellier G. Causes and mechanisms of common coccydynia: role of obdy mass index and coccygeal trauma.
 Spine 2000;25:3072-9. as cited in Nathan ST. Fisher BE.
 Roberts CS.
 Coccydynia: A Review of Pathoanatomy, Aetiology, Treatment, and Outcome.
 J Bone Joint Surg [Br] 2010; 92-B: 1622-7.